 Students will view a fossil exhibit that represents fossils in North Texas.
 They will learn about the geological time scale, look for fossils, make a cast and mold replica of a fossil, and view and make a model of petrified wood.

-Yes, all Eco-Kits align with TEKS state standards.
+Yes, all Eco-Kit Adventures align with TEKS state standards.